MalasadaTech/ioc-comparer/README.md

 The tool automatically enriches IOCs with threat intelligence from AlienVault OTX:

-1. Copy `config.ini.template` to `config.ini`
+1. Copy `.env.template` to `.env`
-2. Add your OTX API key to the config file under the [API_KEYS] section
+2. Add your OTX API key to the .env file
 3. Run the tool normally - OTX enrichment happens automatically if a valid key is present

 The OTX integration provides: